avito-tech/graphwalker/README.md

 in the editor itself.
 Read more about the features of yEd [here](https://yed.yworks.com/support/qa/16) and [here](https://yed.yworks.com/support/qa/10884/how-can-i-enter-text-in-a-row-of-a-swimlane-table?show=10913#c10913).
-Samples of tables can be taken from here and copy-pasted via the clipboard.
+Table example can be taken from here and copy-pasted via the clipboard.

 - Dataset with two rows with `label` and `s_trg` parameters